Team307/Team307.github.io/index.md

 <br/>

-In the Main loop; after the system initialized and determines the state of where the software it is at is when our interrupts are enabled.
+When looking at our user needs/project requirements there were specific points we had to make sure that our code met.
+One requirement is we need to make sure that we include interrupts in the software which can be found in the Main loop; after the system initializes and determines the state of where the software it is at is when our interrupts are enabled.
 This is where the weather/ climate data is received, The program then reads sensor data and interprets the data.
-At this stage of the software is when the system enables the interrupt,  if the required value isn't read then it will loop back until a value that is read signals to engage the mister.
+At this stage of the software is when the system enables the interrupt, if the required value isn’t read then it will loop back until a value that is read signals to engage the mister.
+This meets our requirement of needing an actuator that is controlled based on data that was being read by a sensor.
+Our sensor that is used for this requirement is our humidity sensor.
+EUSART will also be used to communicate data to the ESP32 and this will then be transmitted on WiFi to meet that connectivity requirement as well.
+We are also using both I^2C and SPI serial communication to meet that requirement as well as our sensors use I^2C and our motor driver uses SPI.

 ---
 # Master Appendix